mozhdehrouhsedaghat/magic/README.md

 ### Requirements

-The code is tested in a vertual environment with Python 3.6 and pytorch 1.3.1 on NVIDIA NVIDIA Quadro M600 GPU.
+The code is tested in a virtual environment with Python 3.6 and pytorch 1.3.1 on NVIDIA NVIDIA Quadro M600 GPU.
 The version of all other required libraries is available in requirements.txt.

 ### Before running the code

 Download an adversarially robust classifier from [here](https://github.com/microsoft/robust-models-transfer#download-our-robust-imagenet-models) and store it in the magic folder.
-For MAGIC results we have used an L2-robust ResNet-50 with ε=0.05.
+For MAGIC results we have used an [L2-robust ResNet-50 with ε=0.05](https://drive.google.com/file/d/1_ROfk-wIuy5_AQS-i9wXrB8Tr48mgqZc/view?usp=sharing).

 ### Running the code

-First, store the training image in `input_images` as x.jpg and its corresponsing training binary mask as gt_x.jpg in `labels`.
+First, store the training image in `input_images` as x.jpg and its corresponding training binary mask as gt_x.jpg in `labels`.
 Then, place the target mask(s) as target#num_x.jpg in `labels`. #num can be any number, e.g., target1_x.jpg, target2_x.jpg, etc.

 Finally run the below code: